littleMakGames/Bored-at-school/README.md

 # Bored-at-school
-Stuff I was doing at school, when there was nothing to do or me just procrastinating
+Stuff I was doing at school when I should have been working on something else